dawa93/dawa93/README.md

 ### Hello, I'm Donghwan, Front-end developer👨🏻‍💻  based in 🇰🇷 <br /> interested in all things UX/UI design!

+Visit <a href='https://velog.io/@hwanieee' target="_blank">my blog</a> if you'd like to take a behind the scenes look at the developmental process.
+<br /><a href='mailto:dawa9293@gmail.com'>Email</a> me if you'd like to get in contact!

 <br />
 <br />

-🖥 [Front-end] React, Typescript, Redux, Javascript, Styled-components
+🖥 [Front-end] React(Hooks), Typescript, Redux, Javascript, Styled-components

-⚙️ [Front-end] Node.js, Express, Sequelize
+⚙️ [Back-end] Node.js, Express, MYSQL with Sequelize

 🏗 [Deploy] AWS

-🏷 [Etc] Git, Git-flow, Source Tree.
+🏷 [Etc] Git, Git-flow, Source Tree

-👨🏻‍🎨 [Design] Clean Architecture, GoF Design Pattern.
+👨🏻‍🎨 [Design] Adobe XD,Figma, Illustrator, Photoshop

 <!--
 **dawa93/dawa93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.